henols/tz_generator/TZ_generator/readme.md

 The TZ generator can generate TZ data chunks and a full C file with all the data in it.

-Add all the required references to the locations you want to generate data for in the file TimeZones.txt
+Add all the required references to the locations you want to generate data for in the file `TimeZones.txt`.

 Run the `zdump_v.sh`